Decoding Death and Dying in people with Dementia by Digital thanotyping

 Project Aim

-The aim of Decoding Death and Dying in Dementia by Digital Thanotyping (5-D) is to provide methods and tools to diagnose and describe dying to an unprecedented level of accuracy and robustness, within a timespan larger than is possible now.
-This project focuses on the case of dying people with dementia as one of the most vulnerable and difficult to study groups.
+The aim of Decoding Death and Dying in Dementia by Digital Thanotyping (5-D) is to provide methods and tools to diagnose and describe dying to an unprecedented level of accuracy and robustness.
+This will be achieved within a timespan larger than is possible now, focusing on the case of dying people with dementia as one of the most vulnerable and difficult to study groups.

 5-D combines clinical assessment tools with wearable sensing technology to monitor: